 Each chapter has one or two stories on a particular theme, like finding our inner female instincts, dealing with grief, and finding boundless creativity.
-Then she follows the story with an analysis of the story from the perspective of the wild woman and her Jungian training.
+Then she follows the story with an analysis of the story from the perspective of the inner wild woman and her Jungian training.

 Like a bible to many, this book is one no wild woman should go without.

-Warrior Goddess Training is a great place to begin on your wild woman journey if you’re not ready to dig right into some of the heavier material on this list.
-Heatherash Amara has a background in buddhism, Toltec wisdom, and Earth based spirituality, and she helps women to shed the belief that we’re not enough.
+Warrior Goddess Training is a great place to begin on your wild journey if you’re not ready to dig right into some of the heavier material on this list.
+Heatherash Amara has a background in Buddhism, Toltec wisdom, and Earth based spirituality, and she helps women to shed the belief that we’re not enough.

 She walks the reader through the principles to live your life with authenticity and belief in yourself, leading you to inner revolution.

 In the style of Women Who Run with the Wolves, If Women Rose Rooted is a collection of stories and applications to our world today, but these stories are specific to the Celtic nation of Ireland.

 Published just a few years ago (2019), this book is strikingly darker than WWRWTW.
 In the light of our harsh hustle world and climate change, the stories have much more ominous, despairing overtones.
 (Take your time reading this one if you are a sensitive soul).

 In spite of this, the stories ultimately give us a sense of hope and validation that this feminine spiritual path is indeed right and true.

 Just released last month, Call of the Wild is a guide through our trauma.
 Author Kimberly Ann Johnson is a Sexological Bodyworker, trauma educator, and postpartum care advocate who has a previous book called The Fourth Trimester.